Obsidian-Dynasty-Online/.github/profile/README.md

 # Obsidian Dynasty Online

-Welcome to the official GitHub repository of [Obsidian Dynasty Online](https://github.com/Obsidian-Dynasty-Online)!
+Welcome to the official GitHub repository of [Obsidian Dynasty](https://github.com/Obsidian-Dynasty-Online)!

 ## About Us

-[Odsidian Dynasty Online](https://github.com/Obsidian-Dynasty-Online) is dedicated to creating exciting and innovative games that entertain, challenge, and inspire players around the world.
+[Odsidian Dynasty](https://github.com/Obsidian-Dynasty-Online) is dedicated to creating exciting and innovative games that entertain, challenge, and inspire players around the world.
 We are passionate about game development and open-source collaboration, and we're thrilled to share our projects with the community.

 ## Projects